 In 1902, George A. Wagman, a hard working young man still in his early 20s, began a small manufacturing business producing concrete sidewalk slabs and ornamental products.
 As business grew, George faced stiff competition in concrete manufacturing, and began bidding on concrete bridges.
-George was awarded his first bridge project in 1908 and concentrated his efforts on bridge construction from that
+George was awarded his first bridge project in 1908 and concentrated his efforts on bridge construction from that point on.

 George’s brother, Fred, became a partner in the company in 1909, and G.A. & F.M.
 Wagman was formed.
 The Wagman brothers built bridges, dams, reservoirs, and roads throughout Pennsylvania, and drove piling for the first time in 1917.
-George and Fred remained partners until Fred’s death in 1947, at which time George’s son Francis (Bud) Wagman, who had joined the firm in 1935, became
+George and Fred remained partners until Fred’s death in 1947, at which time George’s son Francis (Bud) Wagman, who had joined the firm in 1935, became a partner.

 George and son Francis remained partners until 1948, when the partnership was dissolved, and G.A. & F.C.
 Wagman, Inc. was formed.
 Following George’s death in 1952, Francis assumed control of the corporation, which grew into a highly rated heavy construction company under his leadership.
 Throughout the ’50s and ’60s, Wagman built bridges, interchanges, and overpasses throughout Pennsylvania, and into Delaware and Maryland.